River Friendly Neighborhoods

 Designed to protect water quality and the Truckee River

-A collaboration between developers, cities, HOAs and homeowners
+A River-Friendly Neighborhood is created through collaboration between developers, cities, HOAs and homeowners.
+It’s benefits include:

-• Provide streetscapes that balance needs for pedestrians, bicycles and cars
+Providing streetscapes that balance needs for pedestrians, bicycles, and cars

-• Reduce the heat island effect with street trees and vegetation
+Reducing the heat island effect with streetside trees and vegetation

-• Improve the community’s aesthetics and property values with trees and landscaping
+Improving the community’s aesthetics and property values by adding trees and landscaping

 Elements of a River-Friendly Neighborhood